 During orientation week the Alumni Association hosts a reception to welcome the incoming class.
 This event offers students an opportunity to meet alumni in a relaxed and engaging atmosphere, while learning about the multitude of Alumni Association student support programs.

 Stethoscopes for Students at the White Coat Ceremony

 During the White Coat ceremony in August, each first year student receives their first stethoscope.
-The Stethoscope Fund was created by the Alumni Association and the Buster Foundation, a longtime friend to Weill Cornell, to help alleviate the out-of-pocket expenses that students incur in their first year at the Medical College.
+The Stethoscope Fund was created by the Alumni Association and the Moss Family, a longtime friend to Weill Cornell, to help alleviate the out-of-pocket expenses that students incur in their first year at the Medical College.

 The Alumni Association sponsors Family Day, an annual event for family and friends of medical students to travel to the Medical College and deepen their understanding of the Weill Cornell educational experience.
 Activities include interactive classroom learning demonstrations, campus tours, and a panel discussion featuring medical students who share candid comments and advice for parents navigating the experience.

 The Alumni-to-Student Knowledge (ASK) program provides a unique forum where students can discuss education, career and lifestyle choices with alumni in a relaxed environment.
 The ASK program format includes dinner followed by a discussion moderated by Alumni Association board member Paul F. Miskovitz, M.D.
 '75.

 The International Fellows Reception focuses on Weill Cornell's global partnerships, and the diverse educational opportunities available to students through foreign electives.
 The program includes brief student presentations about their learning experiences abroad, and poster displays from all students who studied overseas during the current academic year.
 A lively reception follows the program, where the International Fellows, alumni, administrators and fellowship donors have the opportunity to mingle.